stackbit-projects/festive-spruce-88625/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Gaming Website for Beginners
+    title: All your gaming needs at one place
     subtitle: Celebrating daily wins with YourGoal.
     actions:
       - label: Try for free